mabilton/bayesian_oed_bilton_masters/README.md

 ## Directory Structure

 There are five items of note within the main repository
-1. Folders named `chapter_i`, each of which contains the code and figures corresponding to Chapter `i` of the thesis
+1. Folders named `chapter_i`, each of which contains the code and figures corresponding to Chapter `i` of the thesis.
-2. The `fenics_models` folder, which contains all of the code which.
+2. The `beam` and `breast` folder, which contains all of the code required to run the Dolfinx hyperelasticity simulations for the cantilever beam and breast.
 Unlike the `chapter_i` folders, the code in this folder **must be run in the `dolfinx/lab` Docker container**; we’ll explain how to do this shortly.
 3. `computation_helpers.py`, which containers helper functions for computations repeated across different notebooks (e.g. computing approximate posterior distributions through simple quadrature)
 4. `plotting_helpers.py`, which contains helper functions to produce plots repeated across different notebooks (e.g. plotting multiple probability distributions against one another)
 5. `requirements.txt`, which contains a list of the dependencies one must install to run the code in this repository.
 Importantly, these do not contain the dependencies required to run the code in the `fenics_models` folder: once again, the code in this folder must be run in the dolfinx Docker container.